-- Meanwhile, in a Dutch oven, combine the soup, turkey, peas and carrots, cream cheese and pepper.
+- Meanwhile, in a Dutch oven, combine soup, turkey, peas and carrots, cream cheese and pepper.
 Bring to a boil, stirring frequently.
-Reduce heat; simmer, uncovered, for 5 minutes or until cream cheese is melted.
+Reduce heat; simmer, uncovered, 5 minutes or until cream cheese is melted.
 Serve half of the turkey mixture with puff pastry triangles.
 Cool the remaining turkey mixture; transfer to freezer containers.
 May be frozen for up to 3 months.
+Yield: 12 servings.

 "Tasty recipe.
 I only used 3 cans of soup and 1 bag of frozen vegetables and it still made alot."